kmfdm303/FrontEndExampleProject/README.md

 	grunt.registerTask('debug', ['jshint']);
 };
 ```
 We now have our fist grunt task.
-The grunt.initConfig section takes a json configuration file with the configuration parameters for that task.
+The grunt.initConfig section takes a json object with the configuration parameters for that task.
 Since we are using an external module we need to add the grunt.loadNpmTasks() function. and finally to register our task we us grunt.registerTask.
-To run our grunt tasks type the following from the root directory of our project.
+To run our grunt tasks type the following at the command line from the root directory of our project.
 ```
 grunt debug
 ```